 Take a look below at the video to find out more and then try it out on your own computer!

 We hope you have enjoyed this hint and tip on NETWORKDAYS.Intl function in Excel.
-Why not take a look at our previous one on protecting documents in Word?
+Why not take a look at our previous one on the functions SUMIF and COUNTIF in Excel?